2010–11 FC Bayern Munich season: Pre-season

 Head coach Louis van Gaal divided the pre-season into two phases, as many of his players participated in the World Cup and were only later available for the club.
 The initial phase began with the first training on 21 June.
 In this phase, which lasted until 4 July, the first squad trained with the second team and a friendly at the fanclub "Lohner Bayern Union" was held.
 On 30 June, the club announced that 18-year-old David Alaba had signed his first professional contract at Bayern.

 The second phase began on 15 July.
 As 13 players participated in the 2010 World Cup, Van Gaal had only 11 first teamers at his disposal.
 His training squad was thus complemented with the second team.
-Franck Ribéry and Martín Demichelis were the first players from World Cup squads that resumed training, but only after the training camp in Riva del Garda from 19–24 July.
+Franck Ribéry and Martín Demichelis were the first players from World Cup squads that resumed training, but only after the training camp in Riva del Garda from 19 to 24 July.
 The remaining nine players from the German and Dutch squads returned on 2 August.
 While Van Gaal was proud to have the most players of any club in the final games of the World Cup, he lamented that "this is not a good pre-season."
 But he was even more displeased with the FIFA scheduling an international matchday on 11 August, in between the Super Cup and the first round of the DFB-Pokal.
 The coach actually advised his players to ask the German Football Association (DFB) to be excused for the game: "If eight Bayern players said they'd withdraw, the DFB would listen, I believe."
 The warning ended in a healthy compromise, where most of the players with substantial playing time at the World Cup were not picked by German coach Joachim Löw.
 For Bayern, this meant losing only Toni Kroos and Mario Gómez to the international date.
 The pre-season ended on 16 August with the first round of the DFB-Pokal, where Bayern played Germania Windeck and advanced to the second round.

 There was unfortunate news at the return of the last internationals for Bayern, after medical tests confirmed that Arjen Robben's sustained injury in a pre-World cup friendly had not properly healed and that he would be out for a further two months.
 Bayern Chairman Karl-Heinz Rummenigge stated, "Of course, Bayern Munich are very angry" with the Royal Dutch Football Association (KNVB), and would be seeking compensation from them, continuing, "Once again we must pay the bill as a club after a player is seriously injured playing for a national team."
 At the end of August, new tests showed slower than anticipated healing in Robben's muscle, leading to fears that Robben might not play again before 2011.